dlewus/David_Lewus_Portfolio/Cryptocurrency_Price_Trend_Detection/README.md

 details to a Telegram group.
 - Two files are intentionally omitted to protect intellectual property (indicators.py and orderbook.py)

-The jupyter notebook Cryptocurrency_Price_Trend_Detection_Recurrent_Neural_Network.ipynb shows the creation and evaluation of the Long Short Term Memory (LSTM) Recurrent Neural Network.
+The jupyter notebook Cryptocurrency_Price_Trend_Detection_RNN.ipynb shows the creation and evaluation of the Long Short Term Memory (LSTM) Recurrent Neural Network.

 Note: Project outline links will only work if you download the notebook.
 They won't work in GitHub or Google Colab.